10 Conference Titles | Eight NCAA Tournament Appearances | Five All-Americans | One Academic All-American | 2015 Final Four | 2014 Elite Eight

 Chisley's primary responsibilities for the women's soccer program include: instructing the team's goalkeepers and working with the team's defense; recruiting (including on-campus and in-home visits as well as travel); game day organization; and coaching the program's reserve team.
-An 11-year veteran of the Centre Women's Soccer Camp, Chisley is the Head Goalkeeping Clinician.
+Chisley is the Head Goalkeeping Clinician at the Centre Women's Soccer Camp.
 She is also a member of the Morehead State University Women's Soccer summer camp staff where she is responsible for instructing the goalkeepers.

 Chisley's coaching career has been filled with many memorable moments.
 In 2005, she was selected to the SCAC 15th-Anniversary team.
 In the same year she earned her NSCAA Regional Goalkeeping Diploma and was named the Head Girls Soccer Coach at Boyle County Middle School.
 After seven years of service to the school, Chisley retired to become the Assistant Women's Lacrosse Coach at her alma mater.